 - Research before you choose.
 Don't just choose the first crypto wallet you come across.
 Thoroughly research the security features and development team behind a range of wallets before making your final decision.

 - Enable 2-factor authentication.
 This is a simple security feature available on an increasing number of wallets.
 It's simple to use and provides an extra layer of protection for your wallet.

 - Pick your password carefully.
 Don't be lazy when choosing a password.
 Make sure all usernames, PINs and passwords related to your crypto wallet are as strong as possible.

-- Consider a multisignature wallet.
-Multisig wallets require more than one private key to authorise a transaction, which means another user or users will need to sign each transaction before it can be sent.
+- Consider a multi-signature wallet.
+Multi-signature wallets require more than 1 private key to authorize a transaction, which means another user or users will need to sign each transaction before it can be sent.
 Though this means it'll take a little longer to send funds, you may find that the extra peace of mind is well worth the minor hassle.

 - Make a backup.
-Ensure that you have a wallet backup stored in a safe place so you can recover your crypto funds if something goes wrong, for example if you lose your smartphone.
+Ensure that you have a wallet backup stored in a safe place so you can recover your crypto funds if something goes wrong, like if you lose your smartphone.

 - Check the address.
 When sending or receiving funds, make sure you're using the correct wallet address.
 Similarly, if using an online wallet, make sure it is secure (i.e. check that its URL starts with "https://")

 - Don't use public Wi-Fi.
 Never access your wallet over a public Wi-Fi network.

 - Split your holdings.
 Consider splitting your crypto coins up between online and offline storage.
 You can keep a small portion of your funds in online storage for quick and convenient access, and store the bulk of your holdings offline for extra security.